 The gates leading to your pool area must meet the minimum threshold as indicated in the pool safety standard.

-The Pool Fence Regulations In QLD require that no access should be provided through a door from the property that houses the swimming pool or from any other building direct to the pool area.
+The Laws In QLD require that no access should be provided through a door from the property that houses the swimming pool or from any other building direct to the pool area.
 Also, windows which open to the swimming pool area must have a security screen installed or should not open in excess of 100 mm.